danrgonzalez/dsp/03-command_line.md

 `ls -t`
 `ls -Glp`

-> > ls, lists the items in the current working directory, -a, lists ALL items, -l, dispays access configurations, and ls -lh, add a size indicator
+> > ls, lists the items in the current working directory, -a, lists ALL items, -l, dispays access configurations, and ls -lh, add a size indicator.
+The -lah combines all 3 features. -t displays newest files first based on timestamp. -Glp displays directories with a /, l lisplays the long format listing and g add color to the directories

 ---